As Russian planes face airspace bans, Canada investigates reported Aeroflot violation - KESQ

 “This will apply to any plane owned, chartered or otherwise controlled by a Russian legal or natural person.
 So let me be very clear.
 Our airspace will be closed to every Russian plane — and that includes the private jets of oligarchs.”

-Russia has reciprocated by banning flights from multiple countries from its own airspace.
+The UK banned Russian flights from its airspace on Thursday, and Russia reciprocated on Friday with a ban on UK registered flights, as well as aircraft owned, leased or operated by a person associated with the UK.

-These bans, combined with the implications of Russia’s invasion of Ukraine, are creating huge no-fly areas.
+These bans, combined with airspace closures tied to Russia’s invasion of Ukraine, are creating huge no-fly areas.
 Long-haul carriers that normally cross Eastern Europe to get to Asia are being forced to re-route or cancel flights altogether.

 Finnair, for example, announced on Sunday it’s suspending flights in Russian airspace for one week.
 As a result, they are canceling some flights while rerouting others.